 The radio (or wireless) was the main form of communication.
 With no TV or internet this is where Mrs Chifley heard her husband Ben address the country as Prime Minister from Canberra while she was at home in Bathurst.
 Ben Chifley was known to ring up the local radio station and request his favourite song, ‘I’m a lonely little Petunia in an onion patch’.

-This airplane model of a DC-3 was presented to Chifley when he launched Butlers’ air service between Bathurst and Sydney in 1946.
-Ask your guide what gift was contained inside.
+This aeroplane model of a DC-3 was presented to Chifley when he launched Butlers’ air service between Bathurst and Sydney in 1946.

 Floor coverings of the 30’s and 40’s needed to be hardwearing and inexpensive.
 The original patterned lino floors in the kitchen and office remain, as do the off-cuts used to line the pantry shelves.